Mother of five shot, removed from life support | Boyfriend sought

-ROME, Ga. -- Police are looking for the boyfriend of a woman who was a mother of five who was shot Friday night, and who, according to her family, was removed from life support on Sunday.
+ROME, Ga. -- Police are looking for the boyfriend of a woman who was shot Friday night, and who, according to her family, was removed from life support on Sunday.

-Police said Dakota Smith is being sought as a person of interest in connection with the shooting of Crystal Vega.
+Police said Nakotah Smith is being sought as a person of interest in connection with the shooting of Crystal Vega.
+The mother of five gave birth to her youngest child just 10 days ago.

 Vega's shooting was reported by an off-duty Floyd County police officer who was working a side job at Floyd County hospital.
 He was told Vega had been brought to the hospital by another person, who said Smith told her Vega had shot herself.